NASA contractors share the grief of Israeli and Indian lunar failures

 And that’s just how NASA wants it, as it tries to hit a cadence of two deliveries to the moon per year starting in 2021.

-NASA Administrator Jim Bridenstine likens the program to a venture capital fund investing in a startup, where the upside is as high as the risk of failure.
+NASA Administrator Jim Bridenstine likens the program to a venture capital fund investing in a start-up, where the upside is as high as the risk of failure.
 And some of the companies NASA is looking to are unconventional.
 One, Firefly, went bankrupt in 2016 when it lost a key investor.
-Another, Masten, has just 12 employees and works out of a dusty barn in the Mojave desert.
+Another, Masten, has 12 employees and works out of a dusty barn in the Mojave Desert.

 “The idea is that it is low investment, high risk, which means some will fail,” Bridenstine said in an interview.
 “But if one is successful, the returns to NASA and the returns to the United States of America will be significant.”

 Astrobotic plans its first moon mission in 2021.
 It would be the culmination of a long and unlikely odyssey.
-The company was co-founded in 2007 by a Carnegie Mellon University professor, who recruited some of his current and former robotics students to join him in building a spacecraft for the Google Lunar X Prize, then a competition to get payloads to the moon.
+The company was co-founded in 2008 by a Carnegie Mellon University professor who recruited some of his current and former robotics students to join him in building a spacecraft for the Google Lunar X Prize, then a competition to get payloads to the moon.

-The company was able to drum up some money from angel investors and the university, but still it went through “nearly two deaths,” Thornton said.
-He took over as CEO, and refocused the company on trying to develop and market a commercial delivery service to the moon.
+The company was able to drum up money from angel investors and the university, but still it went through “nearly two deaths,” Thornton said.
+He took over as chief executive, and refocused the company on trying to develop and market a commercial delivery service to the moon.

 The idea was derided as fantasy, and as he was pitching Astrobotic to investors at a conference there was “one guy laughing the entire time," he recalled.
 "And he wasn’t laughing with me.”

 Earlier this year, however, NASA awarded it a $79.5 million contract, a big source of revenue for the small company that gave it a douse of credibility it hadn’t had before.
-Last month, it chose its ride to the moon, signing a deal with the United Launch Alliance to launch its Peregrine lunar lander, which stands at just over 6-feet tall, on ULA’s Vulcan Centaur rocket.
+Last month, it chose its ride to the moon, signing a deal with the United Launch Alliance to launch its Peregrine lunar lander, which stands about 6 feet tall, on ULA’s Vulcan Centaur rocket.

 But getting to the moon is hard, as Israel learned in April when its Beresheet spacecraft crashed into the moon.
 It was a devastating outcome, but industry leaders and Prime Minister Benjamin Netanyahu, who was in the mission command center, vowed to learn from it and push on.
 “If at first you don’t succeed, you try again,” Netanyahu said.